 Improving outcomes for people with opioid use disorder

-In 2021, the number of drug overdose deaths in the United States increased by nearly 29%, topping 100,000 annually.
+In May 2022, the CDC estimated that more than 107,600 Americans died from drug overdoses from December 2020 to December 2021, setting another tragic record in the nation’s SUD crisis.
 More than 75% of those deaths were from opioids (75,673).
 With alarming statistics like these, the need for effective treatment options for opioid use disorder (OUD) is urgent.

 The use of medications for opioid use disorder (MOUD) is currently the most effective treatment for OUD.
 Although there are three FDA-approved medications (methadone, buprenorphine, and naltrexone), MOUD is not utilized as much as it could be.
 In acute care settings many inpatient units still rely on traditional withdrawal management protocols, which are associated with high risk for relapse, accidental overdose, and/or death due to decreased physical tolerance.